ellisonleao/magictools/README.md

 * [Irrlicht](http://irrlicht.sourceforge.net/) -  open source high performance realtime 3D engine written in C++.
 * [Three.js](http://threejs.org/) - Javascript 3D Library.
 * [Turbulenz](http://biz.turbulenz.com/developers) - Turbulenz offers the ability to build, publish, iterate and monetise high-quality games that react like no others, with immersive 3D effects and real-time physics that open up a whole new world of unprecedented and extraordinary web content.
+* [voxel.js](http://voxeljs.com/) - voxel.js is a collection of projects that make it easier than ever to create 3D voxel games like Minecraft all in the browser.
 * [Bullet](http://bulletphysics.org/wordpress/) - Real-time physics simulation.
 * [ODE](http://www.ode.org/) - ODE is an open source, high performance library for simulating rigid body dynamics.
 * [Dash](https://github.com/Circular-Studios/Dash) - A free and open 3D game engine written in D.